Neighborhood Walks That Teach Local History

 The South Street Seaport Museum tells the story of how New York’s great natural harbor gave rise to the metropolis we know today.
 From Lenape villages, to the early Dutch settlements of New Amsterdam, to the growing city of New York, the story of this land through time is the story of the waterfront.
 Practice your map skills and walk our historic district!

-NEW: Sinister Secrets of the Seaport – Available Now!
+NEW: Sinister Secrets of the Seaport

-90 minutes | Grades 9–adult
+90 minutes | Grades 9–Adult

 Discover the scandalous, dubious, and sinister tales lurking in the cobblestone streets, historic buildings, and waterfront of Lower Manhattan.
 Explore the way that newspapers and publications from the 1790s to the 1990s reported sensational events, and analyze how media depictions shape public perception.
 Students will test their “Ear for Crime” in an interactive game as they unravel the darker past of the South Street Seaport Historic District.

-The Revolutionary War in New York City – Available Now!
+The Revolutionary War in New York City

-90 minutes | Grades 9–adult
+90 minutes | Grades 9–Adult

 The streets and sites of Lower Manhattan tell the story of New York during the Revolution – the ships and the seaport that were the center of trade and taxation disputes, the buildings and street corners where futures were debated and history made, and the green where the statue of King George was raised and then toppled.
 Images, documents, artifacts, streets, and buildings all help tell the story of this era as students consider what the news of the day meant to different kinds of New Yorkers.

-Typography & Job Printing in the 19th Century Seaport – Available Now!
+Typography & Job Printing in the 19th Century Seaport

-90 minutes | Grades 9–adult
+90 minutes | Grades 9–Adult

 Most printers in early 19th century New York were located where the action was: near the city’s main port of entry at South Street.
 Walk with us to discover where passenger and shipping services printed their tickets, and learn about the typography on these historic buildings.

-African-Americans in Early New York City – Returning 2024
+Black History in Early New York

-90 minutes | Grades 9–adult
+90 minutes | Grades 9–Adult

 All programs are designed for groups of up to 34 students (40 people maximum including chaperones).
 We do not recommend combining small classes into a large group.
 Programs may conclude at locations other than the Museum – allow additional time (10–20 minutes) to walk back to the starting point on your own.